 However, there was a very active little one in there, but also something else.
 He diagnosed me with a subchorionic hematoma – basically a bleeding in between the lining of my uterus and the embryonic sac.
 He informed me that it could be reabsorbed and go away (which is what I assumed had happened in my other pregnancies), or it could stay there until birth and just bleed out on delivery, or it could cause an early delivery.
 The hematomas typically occur when baby implants itself to the lining of the uterus.
 There is always a small amount of bleeding for every new mom, but sometimes that bleeding does not stop causing the pool of blood such as in my case.

 I hadn’t realized it much before, but my earlier pregnancies always carried a slight pain in my lower side of my uterus.
 This time it was true again.
 Except now I knew that pain was where the bleeding was taking place.
-I was told bedrest was more for my mental state and really wouldn’t help, but to not lift anything heavier that a gallon of milk.
+I am told bedrest was more for my mental state and really won’t help, but to not lift anything heavier that a gallon of milk.
 At that point, I put myself on a modified bed rest and began a new life for me and my family.

 My children learned even more how to cook.
 We homeschooled from the couch I lived on, and our life was pretty dreary with the cloud that now hung over us.
 I began to feel baby kick around 16 weeks, went in for another ultrasound around 19 weeks to find the bleeding was still there.
 The doctor’s face showed me all I needed to know – it did not look good.

 They told me baby would come out and not be able to breathe.
 Basically, my baby would basically suffocate before my eyes.
 I wanted to scream for help and beg them to stop the labor, but it was all hopeless.
 I beg God for mercy, that He takes my baby to be with Him before it came out so I won’t be put through the torture of watching it suffocate.